 - Yorkshire Terrier.

-Surgical correction is typically required.
-This correction will just cut out a small piece of skin from the eyelid so that the eyelids can be rolled out the correct way.
-This is called, “blepharoplasty”.
+The primary treatment, unfortunately, is surgery.
+With that being said, that’s the only treatment.
+It depends on how badly the Entropion has damaged your dog’s dog’dog’ss.
+For most basic cases, surgical correction is typically required.
+This correction will just cut out a small piece of skin from the eyelid so that the eyelids can be rolled out correctly.
+This is called “blue” phalloplasty.”

-For the easy cases.
-If it turns out that your dog has a more severe case of entropion, you’ll may need to seek out the services of a really trained professional like an ophthalmologist, and that treatment can run you up to $1500!!
+I’ll first admit that this sounds unpleasant, but given the alternative, your pup will be grateful that they have you as their owner.
+The only problem is that your typical veterinarian usually charges about $300-$500 for the blepharoplasty.
+And that’s it for the easy cases.
+If it turns out that your dog has a more severe chance of entropion, you’ll need to seek out the services of a trained professional like an ophthalmologist, and that treatment can run you up to $ 1,500!!

 And the worst part is…